ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 machine it runs on is called the host.
 Virtualization technology makes VMs possible.
 A hypervisor—a small software layer—allocates physical computing resources (for example, processors, memory, storage) to each VM.
-It keeps each VM separate from others so they don’t interfere with each other.
+It keeps each VM separate from others so they don't interfere with each other.
 Each VM then contains a guest OS and a virtual copy of the hardware that the OS requires to run, along with an application and its associated libraries and dependencies.
 VMware was one of the first to develop and commercialize virtualization